vimoutliner/vimoutliner/doc/votl_readme.txt

 	- Added new light version of README and moved the more extensive file to README.detailed
-	- Several updates and additions to the README, README.detailed and doc/vo_readme.txt file.
+	- Several updates and additions to the README, README.detailed and doc/votl_readme.txt file.

 	* Bug fixes:~
 	- Source only the first vimoutlinerrc found.
 	- Do not echo mappings.
 	- Fixed typo and updated reference in install.sh.
-	- Fixed several typos and updated reference in the ftplugin/vo_base.vim
+	- Fixed several typos and updated reference in the ftplugin/votl.vim
-	- Fixed typos and removed outdated references in the vo_hoist.otl and vo_hoist.vim files.
+	- Fixed typos and removed outdated references in the votl_hoist.otl and votl_hoist.vim files.
-	- Fixed typos and removed outdated references in the vo_checkbox.otl file.
+	- Fixed typos and removed outdated references in the votl_checkbox.otl file.
-	- Fixed two mappings for sourcing rc file and writing file in ftplugin/vo_base.vim.
+	- Fixed two mappings for sourcing rc file and writing file in ftplugin/votl.vim.
-	- Fixed typos in colors/vo_base.vim
+	- Fixed typos in colors/votl.vim
-	- Fixed errors when g:vo_modules_load is not defined, also updated the plugin loading process to use lists.
+	- Fixed errors when g:votl_modules_load is not defined, also updated the plugin loading process to use lists.

 Version 0.3.5